barryclark/jekyll-now/_posts/2018-11-16-Invoke-Command-Global-Scope.md

 & (Get-Module 'Pester') { Get-Command -Module Pester }
 ```

-This will show you all the secret, private commands that Pester would prefer you not to see.
+This will show you all the secret, private functions that Pester would prefer you not to see.
 You
-could also use this method to _execute_ those commands.
+could also use this method to _execute_ those functions.
 This is the precise inverse of what **I**
 wanted to do.
-I wanted to execute a command _in a module function_ that would see only the outside
+I wanted to execute code _in a module function_ that would see only the outside
-world, and not the commands that created it.
+world, and not the cmdlets and functions that created it.

 # Breaking into the Global Scope